Skip to content

 I'm Melissa :-)

-Ghost Chaser | Kin Seeker | NPE Survivor
+Ghost Chaser | Kin Seeker

-As the Family Historian and Genetic Genealogist, I find great joy in folding time with the Ancestors in an effort to best honor them while documenting their legacies for future generations.
-Thanks for coming along on this journey with me!
+As a hobbyist family historian and genetic genealogist, I find great joy in folding time with the Ancestors in an effort to best honor them while documenting their legacies for future generations.
+Grab a cuppa, let's sit for a spell and chat about ghosts!

 POPULAR POSTS